 Youth Leadership and the Future of Peace and Security

-I am currently an Australian Research Council DECRA Fellow.
-My fellowship project Youth Leadership and the Future of Peace and Security explores the role of youth-led advocacy and leadership in the context of the establishment of an international ‘Youth, Peace and Security agenda’.
-It seeks to examine the role of youth in local, national and international contexts to contribute to more inclusive, durable peace.
-It aims to generate new insights into best practice for including youth in peace and security policies, and contribute to growing global recognition of youth peace advocacy by providing richer understandings of how to support and empower youth in conflict-affected contexts.
+I held an Australian Research Council DECRA Fellowship from May 2020-April 2024.
+My fellowship project Youth Leadership and the Future of Peace and Security (DE200100937) explored the role of youth-led advocacy and leadership in the context of the establishment of an international ‘Youth, Peace and Security agenda’.
+It examined the role of youth in local, national and international contexts to contribute to more inclusive, durable peace.
+It generated new insights into best practice for including youth in peace and security policies, and contributed to growing global recognition of youth peace advocacy by providing richer understandings of how to support and empowering youth in conflict-affected contexts.

 — — —